rtm516/GeyserMC-wiki/FAQ.md

 If the server has ViaVersion and/or supports the latest Minecraft version, yes.
 However at this time we are unable to support older versions of Minecraft due to a limitation in our Java support library.

 ## How can I auto-update Geyser?
-Some Geyser members made a Spigot and BungeeCord plugin called GeyserUpdater that can automatically update Geyser, for more info [click here](https://github.com/YHDiamond/GeyserUpdater) for the GitHub page or [click here](https://www.spigotmc.org/resources/geyserupdater.88555/) for our Spigot page.
-Please note that this plugin is UNOFFICIAL and NOT made by Geyser devs, nor affiliated with Geyser.
-If you need support for it do NOT go to Geyser Discord, GeyserUpdater has a Discord linked in their GitHub README and Spigot page.
+[Geyser MC Auto Updater](https://github.com/michaelwatne/geysermcupdater) is an option at this time to auto-update Geyser through the command line.
+Note that this project is unaffiliated with Geyser.

+GeyserUpdater ([GitHub page](https://github.com/YHDiamond/GeyserUpdater)/[Spigot page](https://www.spigotmc.org/resources/geyserupdater.88555/)) is a Spigot/BungeeCord plugin option for auto-updating.
+Please note that this plugin is also unaffiliated and unsupported by Geyser, and support for the plugin should be redirected to its Discord.

 ## Can I use Buycraft with Geyser?
 You sure can!
 Buycraft supports Java & Bedrock players via the Offline store mode **(Recommended to be used with Floodgate)**